e2eterraformprovider/terraform-provider-tir/docs/resources/eos.md

 ### Optional

 - `bucket_name` (String) The name of the bucket associated with the EOS resource.
-This is computed automatically.
+This is required in case of existing_bucket storage type.
 - `disk_size` (Number) The size of the disk (in GB) allocated for the EOS resource.
 This is applicable only for PVC storage type.
 - `encryption_enable` (Boolean) Indicates whether encryption is enabled for the EOS resource.
 Default is false.
 - `encryption_type` (String) The type of encryption used for the EOS resource.
 This is required if encryption is enabled.
+Values are "user_managed" or "e2e_managed"
 - `pvc_type` (String) The type of PVC (Persistent Volume Claim) used for the EOS resource.
 This is applicable only for PVC storage type.

 ### Read-Only